adia-dev/cpy_buffers.nvim/README.md

 - `:CpyBufChangeRgCommand`: Change the `rg` command options for file searching.
 - `:CpyBufToggleGitignore`: Toggle the inclusion of hidden files in the search results.
+- `:CpyBufChangeLabelFormat`: Change the format of the buffer labels at the top of each buffer.

 ## Contributing